andrew/ultimate-awesome/README.md

 - [awesome-hive](https://github.com/ecency/awesome-hive) - Awesome hive blockchain services, libraries, applications and resources.
 - [awesome-vision-language-pretraining](https://github.com/fawazsammani/awesome-vision-language-pretraining) - Awesome Vision-Language Pretraining Papers.
 - [awesome-geometry-dash](https://github.com/iAndyHD3/awesome-geometry-dash) - A curated list of awesome Geometry Dash mods, libraries, frameworks, resources and more.
-- [awesome-emails](https://github.com/izmaelmag/awesome-emails) - List of tools, articles and videos about email design and development.
 - [awesome-bible-data](https://github.com/jcuenod/awesome-bible-data) - 😎 A curated list of generously licensed Bible data.
 - [awesome-neat-rnn](https://github.com/johnny5550822/awesome-neat-rnn) - A precise to-read list for recurrent neural network (RNN).
 - [awesome-llmops](https://github.com/KennethanCeyer/awesome-llmops) - Awesome series for LLMOps.
 - [awesome-blogs](https://github.com/letsila/awesome-blogs) - Curated list of awesome blogs by awesome people.
 - [awesome-post-scarcity](https://github.com/lorepieri8/awesome-post-scarcity) - A curated list of awesome Post-Scarcity links, books and resources.
 - [SUSE-openSUSE-Guide](https://github.com/mikeroyal/SUSE-openSUSE-Guide) - SUSE/openSUSE Guide .
-- [awesome-osu-tournaments](https://github.com/MiraiSubject/awesome-osu-tournaments) - A collection of useful tools and resources for managing an osu! tournament.
 - [data-structures-algorithms-structy](https://github.com/MoigeMatino/data-structures-algorithms-structy) - This repository features solutions to DSA problems in Python from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A list of Free Software, web applications and various other cool things useful for the work within the DPSG (Deutsche Pfadfinderschaft St. Georg).
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date